-Mexico's President Enrique Pena Nieto addressed the nation on television, saying that the first reports "confirm that the damages have been smaller than those corresponding to a hurricane of this magnitude."
+But five hours after making landfall, Mexico's President Enrique Pena Nieto addressed the nation on television, saying that the first reports "confirm that the damages have been smaller than those corresponding to a hurricane of this magnitude."

 Pena Nieto urged Mexicans to stay in shelters, warning that Patricia still posed a threat, with heavy rain expected across several regions.
 Patricia was expected to still dump up to 51 centimeters (20 inches) of rain over five western Mexican states, which could trigger life-threatening flash floods as well as mudslides.

 Earlier in the week, warm waters in the Pacific Ocean accompanied by high levels of humidity had provided the perfect fuel for what meteorologists refer to as explosive intensification.
 Crosswinds restrained the system's drive initially, leaving it to gain strength overnight only on Thursday.